Mane-Olawale/aramanda/README.md

-# aramanda
+# Aramanda
 A PHP framework made just for your project